arslanzahoor27/arslanzahoor27/README.md

 ### 🎯 quick facts

-- 🎓 BS Artificial Intelligence · Semester 3
+- 🤖 Building with **Python, ML, and applied AI**
-- 🧪 Learning ML by breaking things first, understanding later
+- 🧪 Learning models by breaking them first, understanding later
-- 🌱 Big into Python + AI, still exploring the rest
+- 🌱 Always digging into what's next in AI
 - 👀 Always down to collab on something dumb but fun

 <br>